KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 ---

 **Emanative Origins**:
-- 🛤️ Theon (+1) emerges from ⚫ Aion (Absolute Potential) — refined centropy from silence
+- Theon (+1) emerges from Aion (Absolute Potential) — refined centropy from stillness
-- 🕷️ Nekron (−1) emerges from ♾ Khaon (Absolute Dispersion) — refined entropy from chaos
+- Nekron (−1) emerges from Khaon (Absolute Dispersion) — refined entropy from chaos

 Crucially, both +1 and −1 emerge from Zero,
 because Zero is also Infinity.